luispinto23/go-tdd-tech-playground/README.md

   - based on automated tests
 <br>
 - Useful to prevent  regressions
-  - When refactoring code we must not be changing it's behaviour,
-    - using tests will give us the confidence that we can reshape code without worrying about that
 <br>
 - Documentation for humans as to how the system should behave
 <br>
 - Much faster and more reliable feedback than manual testing
 <br>
 - Allows for a more modular design and architecture
-  - TDD helps developers understand and learn the principles of modular design when writing tests for very small features.
-In this way, problems in the application’s architecture can be detected at an early stage of development.

 ---